YeL1zaveta/TextTransformer-/README.md

 2.Caesar Cipher - Each letter of the plaintext is shifted a specified number of places in the alphabet.

 3.Affine Cipher - Uses the equation E(x) = (a * x + b) % m, where a and b are keys, x is the letter index, and m is the length of the alphabet (26).

+## Usage:
+After running the aplication,you will see the main menu,which allows to perfom various operation:
+1.CESAR
+2.MONOALPHABETIC
+3.AFFINE
+4.EXIT